Configuration files are one of the possible channels for exchanging data between components and Keboola Connection (KBC).

 Because the state is stored as part of a Component configuration, the value of the state object is somewhat limited (should not generally exceed 1MB).
 It should not be used to store large amounts of data.

 Also, the end-user cannot easily access the data through the UI.
-The data can be, however, modified outside of the dockerized application itself using the Component configuration API calls.
+The data can be, however, modified outside of the component itself using the Component configuration API calls.

 Important: The state file is not thread-safe.
 If multiple instances of the same configuration are run simultaneously in the same project, the one writing data later wins.
 Use the state file more as an HTTP Cookie than as a Database.
 A typical use for the state file would be saving the last record loaded from some API to enable incremental loads.

 Unlike the state file, the usage file is one way only and has a pre-defined structure.
-The usage file is used to pass information from the application to Keboola Connection.
-Metrics stored are used to determine how much resources the job consumed and translate the usage to KBC credits; this is very useful when you need your customers to pay using your application or service.
+The usage file is used to pass information from the component to Keboola Connection.
+Metrics stored are used to determine how much resources the job consumed and translate the usage to KBC credits; this is very useful when you need your customers to pay using your component or service.

 The usage file is located at